karansingla06/EResume/README.md

 # EResume
-Online resume web application.
+Online CV  in the form of a web application.
 Have a look at https://www.karansingla.com